 Most of us try to alleviate the problems of swelling mechanically.
 I know I did.
 I laid on my side, I propped myself up on pillows, and waded in the pool until I turned into a prune.
 I did everything I'd been told my whole adult life as an athlete facing swelling from marathons and over-exercising.
 I alternated between heat and ice therapy, I drank water, I took it easy.
 Nothing worked except delivering my son.
 That was when it ended for me.

 Had I known that there were alternative diets I could've tried to manage some of the swelling, I would have, even given all of my food aversions during pregnancy.
-According to The American Pregnancy Association, eating a diet rich in potassium has been shown to be of particular benefit to pregnant women suffering from edema.
+The website for Sweet Pea Nutrition noted that eating a diet rich in potassium has been shown to be of particular benefit to pregnant women suffering from edema.
 Also, it's important to note that they found that caffeine can make the swelling worse, which isn't always the case with other forms of edema — namely the swelling experienced after a vigorous workout.
 The website noted that achieving proper levels of hydration is key, but it's only one component, and that's perhaps why it didn't decrease my swelling as much as I'd hoped.

 What to eat to reduce swelling during pregnancy is important, but equally important is what not to eat.
-According to the American Pregnancy Association, you need to limit your intake of salt and caffeine which can exacerbate the problems of swelling.
-Harvard suggested you also minimize your intake of refined carbohydrates, soda, red meat, and foods like margarine.
+Harvard suggested you minimize your intake of refined carbohydrates, soda, red meat, and foods like margarine.
 It's not easy, and it's certainly not fun, but it's doable, at least for a little while.
 Hopefully, with enough cherries and bananas, your feet will stop feeling like stuffed sausage.